-The Best Hotels in Shanghai
+The Top Hotels in Shanghai

-Every year for our World’s Best Awards survey, T+L asks readers to weigh in on travel experiences around the globe — to share their opinions on the top hotels, resorts, cities, islands, cruise ships, spas, airlines, and more.
-Hotels were rated on their facilities, location, service, food, and overall value.
-Properties were classified as city or resort based on their locations and amenities.
+Every year for our World’s Best Awards survey, Travel + Leisure asks readers to weigh in on travel experiences around the globe — to share their opinions on the top cities, islands, cruise ships, spas, airlines, and more.
+Readers rated cities on their sights and landmarks, culture, cuisine, friendliness, shopping, and overall value.

-Related: The World's Best Awards 2019
+Related: The World's Best Awards 2020

 1. The Peninsula Shanghai

 More information: peninsula.com

 “Absolutely fabulous on every level,” said one reader about the Peninsula Shanghai, which also came in third among the best city hotels in Asia.
 Located on the Bund, the hotel is known for its flawless service and its 13,000-square-foot spa, which was designed to look and feel like an Art Deco sanctuary from the 1930s, with plenty of dark wood accents and a sharp navy-and-white color scheme.
 When the weather is warm, the Michelin-starred Sir Elly’s offers terrace dining with some of the best views you’ll find of Shanghai — plus an exceptional Mediterranean-style menu and wine list.

 2. The Middle House